ArkEcosystem/deployer/README.md

-    --git-commit - Commit changes to core on a new branch --git-origin - Set git origin and attempt to push changes --license-name - The name to appear in the License below "Ark Ecosystem" --license-email - The email address associated with the licensed name --autoinstall-deps - Automatically install dependencies without prompt
+    --git-commit - Commit changes to core on a new branch --git-origin - Set git origin and attempt to push changes --git-use-ssh - Set git to use SSH instead of HTTPS --license-name - The name to appear in the License below "Ark Ecosystem" --license-email - The email address associated with the licensed name --autoinstall-deps - Automatically install dependencies without prompt